Is the Go City Amsterdam Pass worth it? 2025

 Date of experience: October 20, 2023

-I had the same experience and feelings when I used the card myself.
+I had the same experience when I used the card myself.

-It offers incredible value for money, but I agree with the Go City Pass Amsterdam review from Roland that a museum like the Van Gogh should be included, but the Van Gogh is also not part of the “I Amsterdam Card.”
+It offers incredible value for money.
+Roland is right, a museum like the Van Gogh should be included, but the Van Gogh is also not part of the “I Amsterdam Card.
+They just do not work with city cards.
+It’s not Go City’s fault.

 If you want to read more Go City Pass Reviews, you can do so on the TrustPilot Review site (you can filter for Amsterdam if you like).